All Episodes

 I mean, we want the Democrats to be who they are.

-Uh the Democrats think this being swift voted is to be lied about.
+The Democrats think this being swift voted is to be lied about.

 It's more like he's being borked by his own party.

-But that's not even accurate, because to be borked is to be lied about.
+But that's not even accurate because to be borked is to be lied about.

-Uh and it just after the election, they don't want him in the leadership.
+And just after the election, they don't want him in the leadership.

 We do.